SumitxThokar/Power-BI-/README.md

 ## Day 19 of Learning Power BI.
-:writing_hand:On your journey of learning Power BI, Today I observed more of advanced charts (i.e Drill down column chart and Drill down donut chart) in power BI.<br>
+:writing_hand:On my journey of learning Power BI, Today I observed more of advanced charts (i.e Drill down column chart and Drill down donut chart) in power BI.<br>
 ### Drill-down Column chart
 A drill-down column chart in Power BI is a type of chart that allows users to drill down into the data by clicking on a specific column.
 This allows users to see more detailed information about the data represented by that column.